Personalized Federated Learning with Exact Stochastic Gradient Descent: Related Work

+{\paragraph{FedAvg and its variants} Chronologically, the first proposed FL algorithm was FedAvg \cite{mcmahan2017communicationefficient}.
+In FedAvg, at each round, the server selects a subset of clients and sends to them the current model parameters or weights.
+The clients update the model parameters locally by performing a number $E$ of local gradient update steps towards optimizing their loss function, and then, they return the locally optimized parameters to the server.
+The server then averages model parameters, it sends them back to the clients, and the process is repeated.
+For $E=1$, FedAvg is called Federated Stochastic Gradient Descent \cite{jiang2019improving}.

+FedAvg performs notoriously poorly when there is data heterogeneity, i.e., when the data are non-iid \cite{li2020convergence,zhu2021federated}, which means that the clients' datasets are drawn from different distributions.
+Several extensions of FedAvg have been proposed, such as \cite{ li2020convergence,li2020federated,li2020feddane,wang2020tackling, reddi2021adaptive,liu2019accelerating,yu2019linear}, which aim to improve the behaviour of the algorithm in heterogeneous data settings.
+While such methods can improve convergence \cite{wang2020tackling,li2020convergence}, they do not account for client personalization, since they try to train a single global model across heterogeneous clients.

+{In a diverse setting, clients may possess distinct preferences or interests.
+In fact, the greater the number of clients is, the less likely it is that a substantial overlap of interests exists \cite{leiyang}.
+This leads to the concept of personalization, and personalized Federated Learning emerges as a response to this need, where the aim is to train multiple models, one for each client, so as to tailor model parameters according to client preferences, while enjoying the benefits of Federated Learning.} Some examples of personalized Federated Learning applications introduced in the literature are next word prediction \cite{hard2019federated}, emoji prediction \cite{ramaswamy2019federated,lee2021opportunistic}, health monitoring \cite{Wuetal20}, and personalized healthcare via wearable devices \cite{chen2021fedhealth}.

-One approach to deal with personalization in FL is to allow clients to fine tune the shared global model using local adaptation \cite{wang2019federated,yu2021salvaging}, or techniques inspired by meta-learning \cite{chen2019federatedmeta,dinh2022personalized,fallah2020personalized,jiang2019improving}.
-These methods differ significantly from ours since they require communicating the full set of parameters of a shared global model (i.e.\ there is no client-specific model part) between the server and the clients.
-Note also that fine tuning can be expensive since it requires the individual clients to adapt the full parameter vector of a deep NN.
+One important class of personalized FL methods \cite{agarwal2018cpsgd,collins2021exploiting,singhal2021federated} dictates clients to share some common weights, since clients cannot produce a good model on their own due to insufficient amounts of data, but also utilize some client-specific (personalized) weights for each client as well that are trained exclusively on that client's dataset \cite{konecny2016federated,arivazhagan2019federated}. } \paragraph{Personalized FL by fine-tuning a global model} One approach to deal with personalization in FL is to allow clients to fine-tune a shared global model using either local adaptation \cite{wang2019federated,yu2021salvaging} or techniques inspired by meta-learning \cite{jiang2019improving,chen2019federatedmeta,dinh2022personalized,fallah2020personalized}, without resorting to client-specific model parts.
+These methods differ significantly from ours since they require the communication of the full set of parameters of the shared global model between the server and the clients.
+Note also that fine-tuning can be computationally expensive since it requires the individual clients to adapt the full parameter vector of a deep neural network.